vipul2802/o365hq.com/content/blog/Microsoft 365 Business Voice.md

 Microsoft 365 Business Voice allows you to save the company money by using one provider for all your business communications with a low monthly price.
-From the Microsoft 365 admin home page, the administrator can control all Office 365 services, including voice.
+From the Microsoft 365 admin home page, the administrator can control all Microsoft 365 services, including voice.

 By simply clicking into a user, the administrator has several management options, such as adding or removing licenses and apps.